 Division: Behavioral Health and Recovery Services

-San Mateo County Behavioral Health and Recovery Services (BHRS) provides a broad spectrum of services for children, youth, families, adults and older adults for the prevention, early intervention and treatment of mental illness and/or substance use conditions.
+San Mateo County Behavioral Health and Recovery Services (BHRS) provides services for residents who are on Medi-Cal or are uninsured including children, youth, families, adults and older adults, for the prevention, early intervention, and treatment of mental illness and/or substance use conditions.
 We are committed to supporting treatment of the whole person to achieve wellness and recovery, and promoting the physical and behavioral health of individuals, families and communities we serve.

 We strive to provide Integrated and culturally sensitive services by mental health clinicians, psychiatrists, alcohol and drug counselors, peers, family partners and other professionals through county clinics, community agencies and a private provider network.

 We offer outpatient, inpatient, residential, rehabilitation, detoxification, medicated assisted treatment, and other services for individuals who are eligible for Medi-Cal (we are the mental health and substance use plan for Medi-Cal beneficiaries residing in San Mateo County), Medicare, member’s of the Health Plan of San Mateo and in some instances, individuals with private insurance.

 We also assist uninsured and undocumented residents of San Mateo County and people of any age in a major crisis.

 Pregnant and parenting women receive priority admission to substance use services.

 For consultation, assessment and referrals to mental health and substance use treatment services, call our Access Call Center at (800) 686-0101, TDD: (800) 943-2833.
 Learn more about our mental health and substance use services.

 Find out about the modifications in services being provided by Behavioral Health and Recovery Services due to COVID-19 and related resources here.